Introduction by the National Archivist / CEO

 This retention policy was endorsed by the National Archivist on 10 April 2012, after consultation with the Commissioner for Information and Data Protection, in line with the provisions of the National Archives Act (Cap 477).

-Kindly note that the emigration form is available for download from here.
+Kindly note that the emigration form is available online here.

 Kindly note that we are currently experiencing some technical difficulties with the registration of new users on the website, because of which, we are sorry to inform you that new user applications cannot be currently processed.
 We have contacted the web developers who are currently working to find a solution to the issue.
 As soon as the system is reinstated, we shall inform users immediately via the website.